 1.0 Purpose: To lay down the procedure for Washing, sterilization of clean room Garments

-2.0 Applicable: This Standard Operating Procedure is applicable to the Washing, sterilization of clean room Garments in pharmaceuticals.
+2.0 Aim: This Standard Operating Procedure is applicable to the Washing, sterilization of clean room Garments in pharmaceuticals.

 3.2 officers/seniors/executives shall supervise the process.